 Postcard from camp: Lions

-SI.com has dispatched writers to report on NFL training camps across the country.
-Here's what Chris Burke had to say about Lions camp in Allen Park, Mich., which he visited on Aug.
-13. Read all of our postcards here.
+SI.com has dispatched writers to report on the 32 NFL training camps across the country.
+Here's what Don Banks had to say about the new-look Lions in Allen Park, Mich.
+For an archive of all the camp postcards, click here.